Best Things to Do In Kyoto with Toddlers and Kids

 If it happens to rain while you’re in Kyoto or it’s very hot, check out my article on indoor activities for kids in Kyoto.

-Kyoto with Babies, Toddlers, and Kids in Winter (December to February)
+Kyoto in Winter (December to February)

 Winter is probably the second least busy season, with summer taking first place.
 It gets fairly cold in Japan, sometimes dipping below 0 degrees but the temperature in Kyoto usually hovers at around 10ºC.
 It can feel colder due to the wind, though.